neo-project/docs/docs/en-us/reference/rpc/latest-version/api.md

 After the JSON-RPC server starts, it will monitor the following ports, corresponding to the Main and Test nets:

-For P2P and WebSocket information see [Node/Introduction](../../introduction.md).
+For P2P and WebSocket information see [Node Introduction](../../../node/introduction.md).

 |                | Main Net | Test Net |
 | -------------- | -------- | -------- |